brillout/goldpage/docs/goldpage-vs-others.template.md

 it supports all app types and makes it easy to switch from one app type to another &mdash;
 you can start writing a prototype and worry about choosing the right app type later.

-With Goldpage, you can start with default app type and, once you finished your first prototype, you can try out and experiment different app types on your prototye, and then see what works best for you.
+With Goldpage, you can start with our default app type and, while you implement your first prototype, you can try out and experiment different app types.
+This allows you to progressively figure out what app type is the right one for you.

 We believe you shouldn't have to know what "SPA" or "SSR" means before getting started;
 with Goldpage,